Do I Qualify for the Disability Tax Credit?

 The simple answer is yes.
 In order to receive a refund, however, you or your spouse need to have been paying taxes in previous years.
 Just because individuals aren’t working does not mean they haven’t paid taxes.

-How can I tell if I pay taxes?
+How can I tell if I pay my taxes?

 Paying taxes means any contribution to the CRA as a result of earning income.
 Individuals who earn working wages, pension income, RRSP income, disability income, and dividend or investment income are some examples that will typically result in paying taxes.